angelo-volpe/document-generator-webapp/docs/source/installation.rst

 Model Services
 --------------
-To deploy the model services, you need to clone the `PaddleOCR <https://github.com/angelo-volpe/PaddleOCR>`_ repository.
+To deploy the model services you can choose one of the following two:

-In the repo follow document_app/README.md instructions to fine tune and deploy the model.
+* `PaddleOCR <https://github.com/angelo-volpe/PaddleOCR>`_ repository, follow document_app/README.md instructions to fine tune and deploy the model.
+* `Faster R-CNN <https://github.com/angelo-volpe/document-generator-text-extractor>`_ repository, follow src/text_detector_model/README.md instructions to fine tune and deploy the model.